 Enveloping the beautiful 103-acre Winchester Lake replete with rainbow trout, catfish, tiger muskie, and other fish species, is Winchester Lake State Park, a popular spot for fishing and other water activities.
-Located a quarter of a mile west of Winchester town, off Highway 95, Idaho, this state park is a wonderful place to visit on RV vacations to enjoy hiking, mountain biking, cross-country skiing, snowshoeing, Nordic skiing, and ice fishing.
-Even more, you have the opportunity to meander around the lake in a rented paddle board or canoe.
-Boating is also allowed on the lake, particularly small boats and electric boats.
-Gasoline engine boats are however not allowed.
+Located a quarter of a mile west of Winchester, off Highway 95 in Idaho, this state park is a beautiful place to visit on RV vacations.
+You can enjoy hiking, mountain biking, meandering around the lake in a paddleboat or canoe, and fishing or swimming.
+Winter brings opportunities for cross-country skiing, snowshoeing, Nordic skiing, and ice fishing.

 RV Rentals in Winchester Lake State Park

 Transportation in Winchester Lake State Park

 About 234 miles north of Boise, Winchester Lake State Park is located a quarter of a mile west of Winchester off Highway 95 in northwestern Idaho.
 The park is easy to access by paved roads using RVs, trailers, and other motorized vehicles.
 Take the Northwest Passage Scenic Byway from Lewiston on Interstate 95 (Frontage Road), which meanders along the Clearwater River Canyon for some amazing views.
 In fact, you may have to pull over and take some pictures to share on your social media pages.
 This byway follows the route that Lewis and Clark took when they were exploring Idaho.